dotnet/ai-samples/src/local-models/Llama3/README.md

 ## Quick Start

-The llama3 model is locally running, we can now run some prompts using C# and Semantic Kernel.
+Once the model is running locally, we can now run some prompts using C# and Semantic Kernel.

 ### Step 1: Run the model